-- (A) This Lease or any interest therein may not be encumbered without the prior written approval of Lessor and the Secretary, and no such encumbrance shall be valid or binding without such prior written approval.
+(A) This Lease or any interest therein may not be encumbered without the prior written approval of Lessor and the Secretary, and no such encumbrance shall be valid or binding without such prior written approval.
 An encumbrance shall be confined to the leasehold interest of Lessee, and shall not jeopardize in any way Lessor's interest in the land.
-Lessee agrees to furnish any requested financial statements or analyses pertinent to the encumbrance that Lessor and the Secretary may deem necessary to justify the amount, purpose and terms of said encumbrance. - (B) In the event of default by Lessee of the terms of an Approved Encumbrance, Encumbrancer may exercise any rights provided in such Approved Encumbrance, provided that prior to any sale of the leasehold, Encumbrancer shall give to Lessor and the Secretary notice of the same character and duration as is required to be given to Lessee by the terms of such Approved Encumbrance and by applicable law.
+Lessee agrees to furnish any requested financial statements or analyses pertinent to the encumbrance that Lessor and the Secretary may deem necessary to justify the amount, purpose and terms of said encumbrance.

+(B) In the event of default by Lessee of the terms of an Approved Encumbrance, Encumbrancer may exercise any rights provided in such Approved Encumbrance, provided that prior to any sale of the leasehold, Encumbrancer shall give to Lessor and the Secretary notice of the same character and duration as is required to be given to Lessee by the terms of such Approved Encumbrance and by applicable law.
 In the event of such default, Lessor shall have the right, which may be exercised at any time prior to the completion of sale, to pay to Encumbrancer any and all amounts secured by the Approved Encumbrance, plus unpaid interest accrued to the date of such payment, plus expenses of sale incurred to the date of such payment.

-- (C) If Lessor exercises the above right, all right, title and interest of Lessee in this Lease shall terminate and Lessor shall acquire this Lease; provided, however, that such termination shall not relieve Lessee of any obligation or liability which shall have accrued prior to the date of termination.
-Acquisition of this Lease by Lessor under these circumstances shall not serve to extinguish this Lease by merger or otherwise. - Approved Encumbrance shall occur, the purchaser at such sale shall succeed to all of the right, title and interest of Lessee in this Lease.
-It is further agreed that the purchaser at such sale if it is the Encumbrancer, the Encumbrancer may sell and assign this Lease without any further approval by Lessor and the Secretary, provided that the assignee shall agree in writing to be bound by all the covenants, agreements, terms and conditions of this Lease, and no such assignment shall be valid unless and until the assignee shall so agree.
-If Encumbrancer is the purchaser, it shall be required to perform the obligations of this Lease only so long as it retains title thereto.
-If the purchaser is other than Encumbrancer, the purchaser shall agree in writing to be bound by all the covenants, agreements, terms and conditions of this Lease, and no such purchase shall be valid unless and until purchaser shall so agree.
+(C) If Lessor exercises the above right, all right, title and interest of Lessee in this Lease shall terminate and Lessor shall acquire this Lease; provided, however, that such termination shall not relieve Lessee of any obligation or liability which shall have accrued prior to the date of termination.
+Acquisition of this Lease by Lessor under these circumstances shall not serve to extinguish this Lease by merger or otherwise.

+(D) If Lessor declines to exercise the above right and sale of the leasehold under the Approved Encumbrance shall occur, the purchaser at such sale shall succeed to all of the right, title and interest of Lessee in this Lease.
+It is further agreed that the purchaser at such sale if it is the Encumbrancer, the Encumbrancer may sell and assign this Lease without any further approval by Lessor and the Secretary, provided that the assignee shall agree in writing to be bound by all the covenants, agreements, terms and conditions of this Lease, and no such assignment shall be required to perform the obligations of this Lease only so long as it retains title thereto.
+If the purchaser is other than Encumbrancer, the purchaser shall agree in writing to be bound by all the covenants, agreements, terms and conditions of this Lease, and no such assignment shall be required to perform the obligations of this Lease only so long as it retains title thereto.
+If the purchaser is other than Encumbrancer, the purchaser shall agree in writing to be bound by all the covenants, agreements, terms and conditions of this Lease, and no such as bound by all the covenants, agreements, terms and conditions of this Lease, and no such a bound by all the covenants, agreements, terms and conditions of this Lease, and no such purchase shall be valid unless and until purchaser shall so agree.